Is it better to rent or buy your next home in today’s landscape of rising home prices and interest rates?

-There are several factors that come into play when deciding if it’s better to rent or buy.
+Several factors come into play when deciding if it’s better to rent or buy.

 The length of time you plan to stay in the property, your credit score, your income.

-Let’s take a look at some of the advantages and disadvantages to this age old question.
+Let’s take a look at some of the advantages and disadvantages of this age-old question.

 RATE SEARCH: Speak to mortgage lenders and compare rates

 Advantages of buying

 There are many benefits of homeownership.
 You get a home all to yourself; no need to worry about a landlord anymore.
 Upgrade and renovate the home as you choose.
 You can finally start taking a real pride in your new home.
 Here are some of the advantages of buying:

 - You will eliminate monthly housing payments once it’s paid off.